webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 that `14` and `15` aren't going to be delivered anymore.

 `New Cumulative TSN` this is the new TSN of the connection.
-Any packets before this TSN will not be retrained.
+Any packets before this TSN will not be retained.

 `Stream` and `Stream Sequence` are used to jump the `Stream Sequence Number` number ahead.
 Refer back to the DATA Chunk for the significance of this field.